tdrip/godn/README.md

-# godn
+# A Tree Repo
-A Go version of Distinguished Name
+A Go version of Tree